AsahiLinux/docs/Hardware:USB-PD.md

 The leftmost port (closest to the power input) has all the debug stuff.

-### 2017 MacBook Pro (MacBookPro14,2 - Alpine Ridge) - SOP''DEBUG
+### 2019 16" MacBook Pro (MacBookPro16,1 - Titan Ridge) - SOP''DEBUG

-The rear left port reports 4 actions.
-The front left and front right ports each report 3 actions.
-The rear right port reports 2 actions.
+The front and rear left ports each report 7 actions.
+The rear right port reports 4 actions.
+The front right port reports 3 actions.

-### 2019 MacBook Pro (MacBookPro15,2 - Titan Ridge) - SOP''DEBUG
+### 2019 13" MacBook Pro (MacBookPro15,2 - Titan Ridge) - SOP''DEBUG

 The front left port reports 8 actions.
 The rear left port reports 5 actions.
 The rear right port reports 4 actions.
 The front right port reports 3 actions.

+### 2017 13" MacBook Pro (MacBookPro14,2 - Alpine Ridge) - SOP''DEBUG

+The rear left port reports 4 actions.
+The front left and front right ports each report 3 actions.
+The rear right port reports 2 actions.

 ## Commands